 What happens if you’re already stuck in the cycle of an autoship program?
-We recommend to turn to your credit card company to stop charges and possibly dispute what’s already been taken from your account.
+We recommend turning to your credit card company to stop charges and possibly dispute what’s already been taken from your account.

 Though, because autoship programs are a “legal scam,” know that getting a refund is less than likely—which is why we strongly suggest avoiding them in the first place by purchasing a product that doesn’t require you to sign up for revolving charges.